Stylback/home-server/README.md

 ### Part 5: Request media with Jellyseerr

-[Jellyseerr](https://hub.docker.com/r/fallenbagel/jellyseerr) is a media request manager for Jellyfin, it allows us and our users to discover and request media.
-This request is then passed along to Radarr or Sonarr depending on media type.
-Start by making a directory:
+[Jellyseerr](https://hub.docker.com/r/fallenbagel/jellyseerr) is a media request manager for Jellyfin.
+It allows us and our users to discover and request media.
+Start by making the directory structure:

 ```sh
 sudo mkdir -p /srv/jellyseerr/config
 ```

-Make a docker-compose.yml file:
+Make a `docker-compose.yml` file:

 ```sh
 sudo nano /srv/jellyseerr/docker-compose.yml
 ```

-Paste:
+Paste the following:

 ```yml
 version: '3'